notcookies/Steam-Screenshot-downloader/README.md

    Utilizes the official Chrome for Testing and matching ChromeDriver for web automation, ensuring compatibility and stability.

 2. **Supports All Screenshot Categories**
-   After logging into Steam, the tool can download all screenshots, including *Public*, *Friends Only*, and *Private*, with no restrictions.
+   After logging into Steam, the tool can download all screenshots, including *Public*, *Friends Only*, and *Private*, with no restrictions.“You can see it，you can download it.”

 3. **Default Download Strategy**
    - Downloads **all** available screenshots